 A Non-Canadian Resident Shareholder will not be subject to tax under the Tax Act in respect of any capital gain realized on the disposition of common shares pursuant to the Return of Capital Transaction unless the common shares are "taxable Canadian property" to the Non-Canadian Resident Shareholder at the time of such disposition and such gain is not otherwise exempt from tax under the Tax Act pursuant to the provisions of an applicable tax treaty (if any).
-Generally, provided the common shares are listed on a "designated stock exchange" as defined in the Tax Act (which includes the TSX) at the time of disposition, the common shares will not constitute taxable Canadian property to a Non-Canadian Resident Shareholder, unless, at any time during the 60-month period immediately preceding the disposition, (a) the Non-Canadian Resident Shareholder, persons with whom the Non-Canadian Resident Shareholder did not deal at arm's length, partnerships in which the Non-Canadian Resident Shareholder or such non-arm's length persons holds a membership interest directly or indirectly, or the Non-Canadian Resident Shareholder together with all such foregoing persons, owned 25% or more of the issued common shares or any other issued class of Thomson Reuters' common shares AND (b) more than 50% of the fair market value of the common shares was derived directly or indirectly from any one or combination of (i) real or immovable property situated in Canada, (ii) Canadian resource properties, (iii) timber resource properties, and (iv) options in respect of, or interests in, or for civil law rights in, property described in any of (i) to (iii), whether or not that property exists.
+Generally, provided the common shares are listed on a "designated stock exchange" as defined in the Tax Act (which includes the TSX) at the time of disposition, the common shares will not constitute taxable Canadian property to a Non-Canadian Resident Shareholder, unless, at any time during the 60-month period immediately preceding the disposition, (a) the Non-Canadian Resident Shareholder, persons with whom the Non-Canadian Resident Shareholder did not deal at arm's length, partnerships in which the Non-Canadian Resident Shareholder or such non-arm's length persons holds a membership interest directly or indirectly, or the Non-Canadian Resident Shareholder together with all such foregoing persons, owned 25% or more of the issued common shares was derived directly or indirectly from any one or combination of (i) real or immovable property situated in Canada, (ii) Canadian resource properties, (iii) timber resource properties, and (iv) options in respect of, or interests in, or for civil law rights in, property described in any of (i) to (iii), whether or not that property exists.
 A common share may also be deemed to be taxable Canadian property to a Non-Canadian Resident Shareholder in certain circumstances specified in the Tax Act.